 e7 Health is a preventative health and wellness company.
 Our Clinic is supervised by Board Certified doctors.
 We provide comprehensive preventative health and wellness services.
-Our immunization services include all vaccines available in the US for work, school, travel, immigration, and general health.
+Our immunization services include all vaccines available in the US (excluding the COVID-19 vaccine) for work, school, travel, immigration, and general health.
 If you need vaccines that come in a series, we will schedule all follow up doses in advance.
 Same or next day appointments are available for vaccinations and laboratory services with minimal to no waiting. e7 Health will provide you an official copy of your vaccine record from the state immunization database.

 WHAT IS CHICKENPOX?